avo-hq/docs/src/0.5.x/upgrade.md

 ### Resources inherit from `Avo::BaseResource`

 **Changes**
+  - all resources are standalone classes
   - all resources inherit from `Avo::BaseResource`
-  - all resources are standalone classes
   - no more opening up the `Avo` namespace
   - resource classes have the `Resource` suffix
-  - resource files have the `_resource` suffix
+  - resource files have the `_resource.rb` suffix

 All resources should now inherit from `Avo::BaseResource`.
 This is a pattern more widely used for these kinds of DSLs.
 Also all resources now have the `Resource` suffix (ex: `app/avo/resources/user.rb` becomes `app/avo/resources/user_resource.rb` with the class `UserResource`).